agnivibes/copula-risk-fusion-gene-expression-ml/README.md

 For questions or collaborations, feel free to contact:

 **Agnideep Aich**
-Department of Mathematics, University of Louisiana at Lafayette 📧 agnideep.aich1@louisiana.edu
+Department of Emergency Medicine, Stanford University 📧 agnideep@stanford.edu

 ## 📝 License